saintzaw/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### 5.1 Notes on the Command Format
+### 3.1 Notes on the Commands

 > 📓 **Note**
 > 1. Markdown Texts
      >   - Markdown texts are texts that look like `this`, which indicates that these are user inputs
 > 2. Command Words
      >   - Command words are used to invoke the various features of Modganiser.
            >   You may refer to the [summary of features](#52-summary-of-features) here.
 >   - Command words are not case-sensitive
 >   - Example: `BYE` will be accepted as the `bye` command
 > 3. Parameters
      >   - Words in UPPER_CASE refers to the [parameters](#8-glossary) of the command.
 >   - All inputs for the [parameters](#8-glossary) should come with a slash “/” before it to indicate
       >    that it is a user input and not the Command Word.
 >   - Inputs from you are not case-sensitive.
 All inputs will be converted to uppercase before
       they are executed.
 Therefore, inputs to [parameters](#8-glossary) like `/cs2113t` will be treated as `/CS2113T` by default.
 For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser
 >   - You should provide as many inputs as there are [parameter](#8-glossary) fields for the command.
       Missing or Additional Inputs will trigger an error by Modganiser
 > 4. Errors and Warnings
->    - If you are receiving an error or warning, do check that you do not have missing or
-    additional inputs and that your inputs are in the list of accepted input
+     >    - If you are receiving an error or warning, do check that you do not have missing or additional inputs and that your inputs are in the list of accepted input
 >
 > ![ErrorMissingFields](UG_Screenshots/Error_Missing_Fields.png)
 >
 > ![ErrorTooManyFields](UG_Screenshots/Error_Too_Many_Fields.png)

 <p style = "text-align:right"><small>Click <a href="#top">here</a> to return to the top</small></p>